Explanation of the form used to claim the child and dependent care tax credit.

 With ever-changing IRS regulations and the need for accurate documentation, more and more accountants are turning to scan-and-populate solutions that automate the tax preparation process and integrate with AI-powered tax research tools.

-If you’re an accountant looking to better serve your clients, SurePrep’s integration with Thomson Reuters UltraTax CS® and GoSystem Tax RS can help you reduce manual data entry and optimize client tax credits.
+If you’re an accountant looking to better serve your clients, SurePrep software can integrate with UltraTax CS, GoSystem Tax RS, CCH Axcess Tax, and Lacerte and can help you reduce manual data entry and optimize client tax credits.

 The AI-powered combination of 1040SCAN, SPbinder, and TaxCaddy integrate with your existing tax software to automate each phase of the tax prep process.
 Together with Checkpoint Edge, you can be sure you are properly interpreting IRS tax legislation for child and dependent tax credits.